x

 Sanders shared that the crew were prepared for whatever scenario they needed to address.

-"We take ten thousand pounds of rescue equipment.
+"We take 10,000 pounds of rescue equipment.
 There's nothing we can't do when we arrive," he explained.

-The Red Cross gets the families safe, feeds them, and houses them right after they are rescued or lose their homes.
+The American Red Cross gets the families safe, feeds them and houses them right after they are rescued or lose their homes.

-"Calm them down just a little bit So of them they just don't have anything and don't know where to go," he said.
+"(We) calm them down just a little bit.
+Some of them, they just don't have anything and don't know where to go," he said.

 The organization also helps families rebuild their lives beyond the natural disaster.

-"Other teams from the Red Cross, caseworkers, and others they'll be coming in to help them transition and help them through the recovery process to get where they need to be," Barger shared.
+"Other teams from the Red Cross, caseworkers and others (will) be coming in to help them transition and help them through the recovery process to get where they need to be," Barger shared.

-Both Sanders and Barger from the Metro expressed that they were grateful to be able to sacrifice their time with family to be a vessel in this torn community.
+Both Sanders and Barger said they were grateful to be able to sacrifice their time with family to be a vessel in this torn community.

 FEMA has already begun to work with families impacted by the storms.